-For more information about compatible interconnect units and their functionality in an interconnect system, visit our web site at: www.kiddecanada.com
+For more information about compatible interconnect units and their functionality in an interconnect system, visit our web site at www.kidde.com.

-Smoke HUSH[®] Control Feature
+Smoke HUSH Control Feature

 The HUSH feature has the capability of temporarily desensitizing the smoke alarm circuit for approximately 9 minutes.
 This feature is to be used only when a known alarm condition, such as smoke from cooking, activates the alarm.
-When the unit is in alarm you can put your Smoke/CO Alarm in HUSH mode by pushing the test/reset button.
+When the unit is in alarm, You can put your Smoke/CO Alarm in HUSH mode by pushing the test/reset button.
 If the smoke is not too dense, the alarm will silence immediately, the unit will verbally announce "HUSH MODE ACTIVATED", and the green LED will flash every 2 seconds for approximately 9 minutes.
 This indicates that the smoke alarm is in a temporarily desensitized condition.
+Your Smoke/CO Alarm will automatically reset after approximately 9 minutes.
+When the unit returns to normal operation after being in HUSH mode, it will verbally announce "HUSH MODE CANCELLED", and sound the alarm if smoke is still present.
+The HUSH feature can be used repeatedly until the air has been cleared of the condition causing the alarm.
+While the unit is in HUSH mode, pushing the test/reset button on the alarm will also end the HUSH period.